KevinFrutiger/frontend-nanodegree-feed-reader/README.md

 There are two additonal specs in the Initial Entries suite:

 - A test to check that entry headings are being populated with text
-- A **future-feature** test to check that entry authors are being set
+- A **future-feature** test to check that entry authors elements are being populated with text